-In addition, eligible students that have been referred to an alternative school4 by a graded school (home school) will have their FCAT scores credited back to the home school for inclusion in the learning gains components of that school's grade.
+In addition, eligible students who are enrolled in an alternative school will have their FCAT scores credited back to the home school for inclusion in the learning gains components of that school's grade.
+(See Step 2.4 for more information.)

 To identify which of the eight components of the school grade calculation in which a student should be included, the electronic record of each student in a school must be reviewed to determine his/her eligibility.
-The following steps briefly describe the process:
+The following steps briefly describe this process.

-2 Also includes speech impaired, gifted, hospital/homebound, and English language learner s (ELLs) with more than two years in an English for Speakers of other Languages (ESOL) program.
+&lt;sup>3 Also includes speech impaired, gifted, hospital/homebound, and English language learners (ELLs) with more than two years in an English for Speakers of other Languages (ESOL) program.

-3 Applies to all eligible students; includes students with disabilities and ELLs in all program areas.
+&lt;sup>4 Applies to all eligible students; includes students with disabilities and ELLs in all program areas.

-4 Applies to students enrolled in alternative schools during Survey 2 (October) or Survey 3 (February) who were also tested at alternative schools.
+&lt;sup>5 Applies to students enrolled in alternative schools during Survey 2 (October) or Survey 3 (February) who were also tested at alternative schools.

-Step 2.1 - Determine student SWD and ELL classifications on Survey 3: The Students With Disabilities (SWD) classification and English language learners (ELL) status of each student is determined, and the student is identified as "included" for all components of the school grade if eligibility criteria are met.
+2.1 - Determine student SWD and ELL classifications on Survey 3: The Students With Disabilities (SWD) classification and English language learners (ELL) status of each student is determined, and the student is identified as "included" for all components of the school grade if eligibility criteria are met.

-- a) SWD Status: The electronic record for each student contains up to 20 possible SWD classifications, as well as the student's entry date into the SWD program.
+a) SWD Status: The electronic record for each student contains up to 20 possible SWD classifications, as well as the student's entry date into the SWD program.
 SWD students are included in the school grade calculations for proficiency in reading, math, writing, and science when their only exceptionality is gifted (L), hospital/homebound (M), speech impaired (F), or a combination of those three.
 Students with any other disability are not included in the proficiency components for the four subject areas noted above.
-Students must be enrolled in an SWD program prior to testing to be excluded from the school grading proficiency calculations. - b) ELL Status: ELL students are included in the school grading proficiency components when they have been in an English for Speakers of Other Languages (ESOL) program for more than two years prior to testing.
+Students must be enrolled in an SWD program prior to testing to be excluded from the school grading proficiency calculations.

+b) ELL Status: ELL students are included in the school grading proficiency components when they have been in an English for Speakers of Other Languages (ESOL) program for more than two years prior to testing.